-Testing season is in full swing!
-These suggestions from our friend Megan Phillips at Endeavor Academics will help you tailor a plan for your student that will minimize stress as much as possible.
+Testing prep season is starting for many students.
+Here are 3 tips from our friend Megan Phillips at Endeavor Academics will help you tailor a plan for your student that will minimize stress as much as possible.

 - Start Early: Every fall, we hear from stressed seniors who wish they hadn’t waited to prepare.
 They are juggling college applications, homework and extracurricular activities, so adding testing to the mix feels impossible.
 Starting to prepare junior year will give your student plenty of time to study and several options for test dates.